weis/QCbl/README.md

 # Features

-* Implementation of Qt-Type (including QJsonValue and QVariant) interoperability to Slize / C4Slize / FLSlize structures.
+* Implementation of Qt-Type (including QJsonValue and QVariant) interoperability for Slize / C4Slize / FLSlize / FLValue structures.

 * Import json-files from web or local.